amazon-science/SetLexSem-Challenge/README.md

   * `generate` contains code for generating data, sample synthetic sets, prompts and utils needed for data generation.
   * `prepare` contains helper functions for partitioning words according to their frequencies.

-## Generating Datasets
+## Generating datasets

-### Generate Sets with Numbers or Words
+### Sample sets with numbers or words

-To generate your own data, you can run the following:
+To sample your own data, you can run the following:

 ```bash
 python setlexsem/generate/generate_data.py --config_path "configs/generation_data/numbers_and_words.yaml" --seed_value 292 --save_data 1
 ```

-### Generate Sets based on their training-set frequency
+### Sample sets based on (approximated) training-set frequency

-To generate sets based on their training-set frequency, we use an approximation based on rank frequency in the Google Books Ngrams corpus.
+To sample sets based on their training-set frequency, we use an approximation based on rank frequency in the Google Books Ngrams corpus.

 This requires `wget` (`brew install wget` or `apt install wget`).
 After installing `wget`, you need to create `deciles.json`.
 The following command